Xelate1976/wfa-pay-BE/README.md

 npm run dev
 ```

-Copy `.env.example` to `.env` and fill in your own values — for local
+Copy `.env.example` to `.env`.
+Without `GOOGLE_SERVICE_ACCOUNT_JSON`
-testing without Firestore, just leave `GOOGLE_SERVICE_ACCOUNT_JSON`
+set, the app uses the in-memory fallback automatically (with the
-unset and the app will use the in-memory fallback automatically.
+checkout-blocking caveat noted in the Credentials section above).